DIY in a Nutshell

 Traditionally, these are sets of color-coded wood panels, each displaying one letter or n-gram (also known as phonogram: letter combination representing a single sound).
 The letters are made of sandpaper, providing a multi-sensory learning experience: feeling the letter, saying the sounds, handling the letter board, and noticing the colors.
 Consonants have pink backgrounds, vowels are blue, and phonograms are green.
 Maria Montessori favored cursive, believing the letter differences are clearer in cursive (think of printed vs. cursive 'b' and 'd').
 The panels themselves vary in shape – taller for letters with ascenders (like 'b') or descenders (like 'p'), shorter and wider for letters like 'm' - adding to the sensory experience.
 Traditional panels also offset the letter to the right, allowing children to hold the panel with their left hand while tracing with their right, mimicking how they would hold a sheet of paper.

-Teaching the Letters
+Teaching the Letters - Montessori Method

 Introducing Montessori Sandpaper Letters with the 3-period lesson.

-• Costly Investment: Ready-made sets are expensive, especially since lowercase letters, uppercase letters, and phonograms are often sold separately.
+First, it proved to be a costly investment.
+Ready-made sets are expensive, especially since lowercase letters, uppercase letters, and phonograms are often sold separately.

-• Limited Language Support: Sets for alphabets beyond English are rare, and often only available with printed letters.
+Second, there is a very limited support for languages other than English.
+Sets for alphabets beyond English are rare, and often only available with printed letters.
+I couldn't find templates in cursive for the Romanian alphabet.

 • Time-Consuming and Skill-Intensive: Cutting letters from actual sandpaper is time-consuming and requires skill for consistent results.